 Using agile reports and the dashboard to improve your product

 Sprints automatically generates reports to help you improve your iterative capacity and determine just how many work items the team should pick up in the next sprint.
 The burndown chart is one of the reports that tracks actual sprint progress and compares it with an ideal line.
 This lets you adjust your pace to finish the sprint on time.
 The dashboard gives you project-level metrics to ensure that the end goals of the project are on track for completion during various sprints.

 Using feed and meetings to add a social touch

 Feed lets you post statuses and comments to take important discussions online.
 This way, people can comment at a convenient time, and your distributed teams feel closer together.
 The comprehensive meetings module lets you schedule sprint reviews, retrospectives, and automate daily stand-up reminders.

 While working on various tasks, team members can log hours for every work item with the timesheet, either manually or with the Global Timer.
 The Scrum-master or product owner can approve these with just a click.

 Now for the important question: how are we pricing it?
 Sprints has a free plan which supports up to five users and five projects.
-The paid plan starts at $20 per month for up to 20 users, for as many projects as you want.
-Our prices fall as your team grows – the next 80 users can be added at $3/user, the next 100 at $2/user, and any more additional users at just $1 each.
+The paid plan starts at $10 per month for up to 10 users, for as many projects as you want.
+Our prices fall as your team grows – the next 90 users can be added at $3/user, the next 100 at $2/user, and any more additional users at just $1 each.
 This price goes down even further if you pay annually.
 Check out our pricing page to know the exact amount for your team.